n1x0ps/archinstall/README.md

 ## Running from a declarative [config](examples/base-config.json)

-Prequisite:
+Prequisites:
-    Create a .env file with the following contents to provide credentials for user creation
+   1. Create a .env file with the following contents to provide credentials for user creation

     ROOT_PASSWD=<root_password>
     USERS={ "<user1>": { "!password": "<password>" }, "<user2>": { "!password": "<password>" }}
     SUPERUSERS={ "<superuser1>": { "!password": "<password>" }, "<superuser2>": { "!password": "<password>" }}

+   2. Edit the config according to your requirements [config](examples/base-config.json)

 Assuming you are on a Arch Linux live-ISO and booted into EFI mode.

     # python -m archinstall --config <path to config file> --env <path to your .env file>